vatesfr/xen-orchestra/docs/delta_backups.md

 This advanced setting defines the number of backups after which a full backup is triggered, ie the maximum length of a delta chain.

-For example, with a value of 2, the two first backups will be a full and a delta, and the third will start a new chain with a full.
+For example, with a value of 2, the first two backups will be a full and a delta, and the third will start a new chain with a full backup.

-This is important because a backup can be corrupted, and in case of delta backups, this corruption might impact all the following backups in the chain, keeping its length bounded prevent the corruption from propagating.
+This is important because on rare occasions a backup can be corrupted, and in the case of delta backups, this corruption might impact all the following backups in the chain.
+Occasionally performing a full backup limits how far a corrupted delta backup can propagate.

-The value to use depends of your storage constraints and the frequency of your backups, but a value of 20 is a good start.
+The value to use depends on your storage constraints and the frequency of your backups, but a value of 20 is a good start.